The Oklahoma Guide to Section 8 Housing

 What Is the Most Section 8 Will Pay in Oklahoma?

-The amount you can receive for Section 8 in Oklahoma depends on your income and the price of renting a modest apartment in the area where you live.
-For example, the Oklahoma City Public Housing Authority requires participants to pay the greater of the following values:
+How much you can get from Section 8 in Oklahoma depends on a few factors, such as your income and the average rent in your area.
+For example, the Oklahoma City Public Housing Authority requires participants to pay at least:

 {{SC-FMR}}